megasnort/fork-cms-module-elo-rating/README.md

 # Fork CMS Module - Elo Rating

+> Works only in Fork CMS 3.9.
+For Fork CMS 3.8 use the [3.8.x-tag](https://github.com/megasnort/fork-cms-module-elo-rating/releases/tag/v3.8.x).
+For newer versions of Fork CMS, fork.

 Imagine you're playing some game (chess, pool, football ...) regularly at your company, school, neighbourhood ... and you want to keep score of who's the best without having to organise knock-out tournaments (which is a hassle).

 Comes in: ***The Elo Rating Module for Fork CMS***